Top 10 Metal Artists with the Coolest Names

 27. Jeff Hanneman

-Jeffrey John "Jeff" Hanneman was an American musician, best known as a founding member and guitarist of the American thrash metal band Slayer.
+Jeffrey John "Jeff" Hanneman was an American musician best known as a founding member and guitarist of the thrash metal band Slayer.
 He co-wrote many of the band's most iconic songs, including "Raining Blood" and "Angel of Death."
-Hanneman was with the band from its inception in 1981 until... read more
+Hanneman was with the band from its inception in 1981 until his death... read more

 28. Tom Araya

 Tomás Enrique "Tom" Araya Díaz is a Chilean-American musician best known as the bassist and vocalist of the American thrash metal band Slayer.
-He joined Slayer in 1981 and remained with the band until their retirement in 2019.
-Araya is recognized for his powerful vocal delivery and stage presence.
+He joined Slayer in 1981, remained with the band until its farewell tour concluded in 2019, and returned for reunion performances beginning in 2024.
+Araya is... read more

 29. Layne Staley